Saltar navegación

 CDBG National Objective

 All CDBG projects must meet a national objective and involve an eligible activity under the Housing and Community Development Act of 1974.
-National objectives are 1) benefiting Low- and Moderate-Income persons (LMI), 2) aid in the prevention or elimination of slums and blight, and 3) meet a need having a particular urgency (urgent need).
+National objectives are 1) benefiting Low- and Moderate-Income persons (LMI), 2) aid in the prevention or elimination of blight, and 3) meet a need having a particular urgency (urgent need).

-All activities proposed in applications for the Water and Sewer Infrastructure Grant Program must meet the national objective of benefiting low- and moderate-income persons with a minimum of 51 percent LMI beneficiaries.
+All activities proposed in applications for the Water and Sewer Infrastructure Grant Program must meet the national objective of benefiting low- and moderate-income persons with a minimum of 51% LMI beneficiaries.
 This can be accomplished either by using HUD census data or by completing an income-based survey.
 Applicants must receive CDBG approval before starting a survey and follow the approved income-based survey methodology.

 Criterios de selección

 Grant applications are evaluated for funding based on project need, readiness, impact, sustainability, and matching funds source and availability.
-Download the 2025 Water and Sewer Program Guidelines for more information on program requirements.
 Key considerations include:

 • Demonstrating that alternative solutions were examined to address the facility need

-• At least 51% of all program participants must meet LMI requirements, which is at or below 80% of the Average Median Income for the county in which the family resigns.
+• At least 51% of all program participants must meet LMI requirements, which is at or below 80% of the Average Median Income for the county in which the family resigns

-• Five bonus points will be awarded if at least 10% of the local match comes from other private sources such as foundations (not bonds or state and federal agencies).
+• Five bonus points will be awarded if at least 10% of the local match comes from other private sources such as foundations (not bonds or state and federal agencies)

 Fondos de contrapartida

 Local funding is required for all CDBG projects, and no project can be funded entirely by grants.
 Matching funds can originate from private or public sources, but the application must document that these funds are firmly committed (e.g., a letter of commitment from a bank or other funding source).
-Examples of matching funds include bank loans, industrial revenue bonds, owners’ equity, contributions from local governments, or grants and loans from economic development entities.
+Examples of matching funds include bank loans, industrial revenue bonds, owners’ equity, contributions from local governments, economic development entities, and grants or loans from other federal programs such as KDHE or USDA Rural Development.

 Applicants are allowed to match CDBG funds with other grant funds if that funding is secured in a city/county account by the time the contract is signed.
 At least 10% of the matching funds must be cash from a local source (i.e., owner funds, city/county cash).
 Any expenses incurred prior to the grant award are ineligible for reimbursement with CDBG funds.
 This includes grant writing, engineering, and architecture.

-Pre-Application
+2026 Pre-Application

 Preguntas frecuentes